AzeezBasit32/HR-Attrition-Analysis-MYSQL-project/read/README.md

 ---

-## **Next Steps**
+## ** DISCLAIMER**
-- Expand the dataset with external HR factors (e.g., employee satisfaction surveys).
-- Implement machine learning models to predict attrition risk.
-- Integrate the SQL pipeline with visualization tools (e.g., Power BI, Tableau).

-## ** DISCLAIMER**: The data used in the execution of this data is a synthetic data created by IBM data scientist.
+The data used in the execution of this data is a synthetic data created by IBM data scientist.
 Hence, no business decisions or conclusions should be made based on its results

---
+---